CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted skill description that clearly defines its scope around C++ testing with specific frameworks and tools.
-It explicitly states when to use the skill with a restrictive 'only when' clause, and includes natural trigger terms that users working in C++ testing environments would use.
-The description is concise yet comprehensive, covering the full range of C++ testing activities.
+This is a well-crafted skill description that clearly defines its scope around C++ testing with specific frameworks (GoogleTest/CTest).
+It explicitly states when to use the skill with concrete trigger conditions and lists multiple specific actions.
+The description is concise yet comprehensive, covering testing lifecycle activities from creation to diagnosis.

 DimensionReasoningScore